agraef/pd-lua/tutorial/pd-lua-intro.md

 ![Send example](09-send.png)

+---

-It is worth noting here that the same technique applies whenever you need to pass on "$" arguments to a Pd-Lua object in a Pd abstraction.
+**NOTE:** The same technique applies whenever you need to pass on "$" arguments to a Pd-Lua object in a Pd abstraction.
+This also works in older Pd-Lua versions.
+However, since Pd-Lua 0.12.17 there's also the possibility to expand such "$" symbols directly in Lua, see [Expanding dollar symbols](#expanding-dollar-symbols) below.

+---

 So let's have a look at receivers now.
 These work pretty much like clocks in that you create them registering a method, and destroy them when they are no longer needed: